KimRass/Copy-Paste/README.md

-# 'Simple Copy-Paste is a Strong Data Augmentation Methodfor Instance Segmentation'
+# 'Simple Copy-Paste is a Strong Data Augmentation Method for Instance Segmentation'

 # 1. Samples
 | Original | Large Scale Jittering<br> and Copy-Paste applied |